Azel4231/LaserCutting/SpiritIsland/README.md

 * The invader board serves as the lid (a larger variant of the compact invader board above)
 * Contains blight tokens and blight cards
 * Event cards
-* Fear tokens, fear cards and terror level separators
+* Fear tokens (premium tokens), fear cards and terror level separators
 * Invader cards
 * Adversary reminders (potentially)

-Designed for non-sleeved cards and premium tokens.
-Sleeved cards and regular fear tokens should work as well.
+The card decks fully seal the tokens below so they don't scatter, even if the box is turned upside down.

 Built of 2mm (1/12 inch) birch plywood.